spider-themes/eazydocs/readme.txt

 == Description ==

-EazyDocs is a WordPress plugin that can assist you in quickly and easily creating great looking documentation for your products.
+EazyDocs assist you in quickly and easily creating great looking documentation for your products.
 Site operators can create & manage detailed, hierarchical documentation in the WordPress admin.
 You get all the power of WordPress to create/add new docs, tags, organize with ordering your documentation.
 EazyDocs makes browsing and creating advanced documentation easy and user-friendly.

 ### 🌟 Top Features ###
 - **Beautiful Custom Admin UI:** You get all the power of WordPress to create/add new docs, tags, organize with ordering your documentation.
 EazyDocs makes browsing and creating advanced documentation easy and user-friendly.